The Importance of Creating a Slick User Interface

 Increased conversion rate

-If your user interface is easy to navigate, comfortable and polished, you’ll see an increased conversion rate.
+If your interface is easy to navigate, comfortable and polished, you’ll see an increased conversion rate.
 You’ll continue to see the benefit to conversion rates long after your interface has been optimized.

 Complaints and questions require staff and money to make sure your customer service department is handling all the queries that come in.
 A convoluted or unhelpful user interface is a common source of complaints and questions.
-With a well-designed user interface, you’ll see a dramatic drop in reported issues, freeing up your business’s time and resources for other projects.
+With a well-designed one, you’ll see a dramatic drop in reported issues, freeing up your business’s time and resources for other projects.

 The best user interface is going to depend on the software you’re creating.
 There is no one template that will fit all projects.
 However, the basic UI design principles remain the same.